sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

 This method has several advantages, among which:

-* It limits the risk of error because you do not have to write the same filename at several locations
+* It limits the risk of error because we do not have to write the same filename at several locations
 * A change in output name will be automatically propagated to rules that depend on it, *i.e.* the name only has to be changed once
-* This makes the code much clearer and easier to understand: with this syntax, you instantly know the object type (`rule`), how/where it is created (`first_step`), and what it is (`output`)
+* This makes the code much clearer and easier to understand: with this syntax, we instantly know the object type (`rule`), how/where it is created (`first_step`), and what it is (`output`)